molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

     })
 ```
 Then, open your console and start hoving over bubbles.
 You'll notice that each time you hover, a json is printed in the console.
 If you expand the outputs, you'll notice they are describing the bubble over which you just hovered.
+Therefore, by selecting `this`, we are basically grabbing that bubble so that we can make changes to just specific bubble.

-Now, let's make the text reappear!
+Now, let's select `this` and make the text reappear!

 ```
     .on('mouseenter', function(d) {